 Part Two: Between Political and Libidinal Economies

-October 6: TK TK
+October 6: No Meeting

 October 13: Micropolitics of Desire